 “You Capricornians preach glory and honor,” the glasses-wearing man said, his voice amplified through the microphone and ringing through the speakers.
 “But you turn your eyes away from all of those things for war and profit and use dirty conductors.
 ‘For your country’?
 For yourself.”

-“Grand Kaiser Kafke Nezche, you inherited your position from former Kaiser Reinhard Flugel who dragged your country out of war only to make it love war.”
+“Grand Kaiser Kafke Nezche, you inherited your position from former Kaiser Friedrich Nikolaus Netzche who tried to drag your country out of war only to have you make it love war.”
 The glasses-wearing ELPIS leader gestured out to the thinning crowd with his free hand.
 “You rulers and leaders become worse and worse with each generation.”
 He cocked his gun, finger moving towards the trigger.
-“You’ve sealed the fate of your people.
+“You have sealed the fate of your people.
 With this infection, they cannot be allowed to liv—”

 A ray of graying white light zipped through the air suddenly and shot through, not only the tip of the ELPIS leader’s pistol but also the wall of the stage behind him.
 Both items shattered into nothing.

-“Gamma,” the ELPIS woman said to the glasses-wearing man, her voice carrying through the microphone and ringing through the speakers, “that style of conducting.
+“Gamma,” the ELPIS woman said to the glasses-wearing man, “that style of conducting.
 It must be the suitcase peacekeeper in a polarized state.”

 Gilbert followed the ELPIS leader’s unshaken gaze to find Jericho standing beside one of the fallen officers alongside the building to his left.
 The rifle conductor Jericho was still aiming at Gamma and the other ELPIS members was smoking and sparking at the insulation tubes.
 He seemed to notice this and discarded the thing before bending down to pull more conductors from the fallen officer’s waist.
 Then, he abruptly sank down onto one knee, bowed his head, and placed a hand over his chest.
 He took a deep breath and recited something in some language Gilbert didn’t understand.